 Hansi Ziegenhain has specialised in advising listed companies, family businesses and private equity clients on corporate and M&A matters.

-His M&A projects in recent years for listed companies include: the acquisition of NileDutch B.V. by Hapag-Lloyd AG (2021), the acquisition of ISS Inc. by Deutsche Börse AG (2020), the sale of the Flender group by Siemens to Carlyle (2020), the acquisition of Axioma Inc. by Deutsche Börse AG and General Atlantic (2019), the sale of the Graphite Electrode Business of SGL Carbon to Showa Denko, Tokyo (2016), the sale of trans‑o‑flex Group by Österreichische Post AG (2016), the merger of Coca-Cola Enterprises with Coca-Cola Iberian Partners, S.A. and Coca-Cola Erfrischungsgetränke AG (2015), the acquisition of Erdgasversorgungsgesellschaft to Thüringen-Sachsen from E.ON by First State Investments (2014), the disposition of the Audiology Group from Siemens to EQT (2014), the sale of Siemens' 50% stake in Bosch-Siemens Hausgeräte (BSH) to Bosch (2014), TenneT's joint venture with Copenhagen Infrastructure Partners regarding the DolWin 3 offshore network connection (2014), the sale of Open Grid Europe (gas transmission grid) by E.ON to a Macquarie led consortium (2012), and the staggered sale of TUI’s stake in Hapag-Lloyd including the Hapag-Lloyd IPO (2012‑15).
+His M&A projects in recent years for listed companies include: sale of the Yunex Traffic (Siemens) to Atlantia S.p.A.
+(2022), the sale of a 50 % stake in Valeo Siemens eAutomotive Group to Valeo (2022), the acquisition of NileDutch B.V. by Hapag-Lloyd AG (2021), the acquisition of ISS Inc. by Deutsche Börse AG (2020), the sale of the Flender group by Siemens to Carlyle (2020), the acquisition of Axioma Inc. by Deutsche Börse AG and General Atlantic (2019), the sale of the Graphite Electrode Business of SGL Carbon to Showa Denko, Tokyo (2016), the sale of trans‑o‑flex Group by Österreichische Post AG (2016), the merger of Coca-Cola Enterprises with Coca-Cola Iberian Partners, S.A. and Coca-Cola Erfrischungsgetränke AG (2015), the acquisition of Erdgasversorgungsgesellschaft to Thüringen-Sachsen from E.ON by First State Investments (2014), the disposition of the Audiology Group from Siemens to EQT (2014), the sale of Siemens' 50% stake in Bosch-Siemens Hausgeräte (BSH) to Bosch (2014).

-In advising family businesses, Hansi most recently advised the family shareholders of Renolit SE and RKW SE in connection with the demerger of the group amongst their shareholders (2019), the Hymer family in connection with the sale of Erwin Hymer Group to Thor Industries (2018), Stahlgruber Otto Gruber AG in connection with the sale of Stahlgruber GmbH to LKQ (2017), EQT in connection with the acquisition of a 20 % stake in Otto Bock HealthCare GmbH (2017), the Schön family in connection with Carlyle's acquisition of a minority stake in Schön Kliniken Group (2016), Knorr-Bremse AG in connection with the public takeover of Vossloh (2015), on the Knorr-Bremse IPO (2018), as well as the acquisition of R.H.
+In advising family businesses, Hansi most recently advised the founder of ATOSS Software AG in the sale of a 25 % stake in ATOSS to General Atlantic (2023), the Morellato family in the acquisition of CHRIST (2022), the family shareholders of Renolit SE and RKW SE in connection with the demerger of the group amongst their shareholders (2019), the Hymer family in connection with the sale of Erwin Hymer Group to Thor Industries (2018), Stahlgruber Otto Gruber AG in connection with the sale of Stahlgruber GmbH to LKQ (2017), EQT in connection with the acquisition of a 20 % stake in Otto Bock HealthCare GmbH (2017), the Schön family in connection with Carlyle's acquisition of a minority stake in Schön Kliniken Group (2016), Knorr-Bremse AG in connection with the public takeover of Vossloh (2015), on the Knorr-Bremse IPO (2018), as well as the acquisition of R.H.
 Sheppard Co., Inc. by Knorr-Bremse (2020).

 Since 2007, Hansi has held a teaching position for "Mergers and Acquisitions" at the Ludwig Maximilian University (LMU) of Munich, and in 2014, he was awarded an honorary professorship by LMU.
 Hansi is a member of the International Bar Association (Corporate and M&A Law Committee).
 In addition, he gives lectures on Mergers and Acquisitions and Private Equity in Germany and abroad and also gives guest lectures at the University of Michigan.